Tag Archives: forgiveness

 “So comes snow after fire, and even dragons have their endings.” -J.R.R.
 Tolkien Every once in a while, a book comes around that has it all ― adventure, romance, high suspense, life-and-death struggles, villains, heroes, redemption and panoramic scope.
 Unbroken, … Continue reading

 When I was 6 years old, I got good and mad at my mother.
-I don’t even remember what I got angry about, but I kept quiet ― either that or she was intransigent on the issue.
-Whatever the case, I was … Continue reading
+I don’t even remember what it was about, but I kept quiet ― either that or she was intransigent on the issue.
+I don’t remember, but … Continue reading

 I just got corrected by God.
 It wasn’t a harsh correction.
 To the contrary, my own conscience supplied all the bite.
 A member of my family came forward to apologize for hurtful things he has done and said.
 I admit, … Continue reading